tomvothecoder/python-template-repo/README.rst

 Motivation
 ----------

-This template was driven from the desire to reduce the complexities in setting up and distributing Python libraries developed by the LLNL Climate Program.
-It is based on the common system design pattern integrated in `E3SM Project`_ post-processing tools (e3sm_diags, zppy, zstash, polaris), `xCDAT`_, and `PCMDI Metrics`_.
+This template was driven from the desire to reduce the overhead in setting up and maintaining Python libraries that follow software engineering practices (e.g., code styling, unit testing, documentation).
+The target audience was originally developers from the E3SM Project and LLNL Climate Program, but it can be used by anyone in the open-source community!

+The template is based on a common system design pattern integrated in `E3SM Project`_ post-processing tools (e3sm_diags, zppy, zstash, polaris), `xCDAT`_, and `PCMDI Metrics`_.

 .. _`E3SM Project`: https://github.com/E3SM-Project
 .. _`xCDAT`: https://github.com/xCDAT/xcdat